sourcegraph/sourcegraph-public-snapshot/doc/user/search/saved_searches.md

 ---

-## Configuring email and Slack notifications
+## Configuring email notifications

-Sourcegraph can automatically run your saved searches and notify you when new results are available via email and/or Slack.
+Sourcegraph can automatically run your saved searches and notify you when new results are available via email.
 With this feature you can get notified about issues in your code (such as licensing issues, security changes, potential secrets being committed, etc.)

-To configure email or Slack notifications, click **Edit** on a saved search and check the **Email notifications** or **Slack notifications** checkbox and press **Save**.
+To configure email notifications, click **Edit** on a saved search and check the **Email notifications** checkbox and press **Save**.
 You will receive a notification telling you it is set up and working almost instantly!

-### Advanced notification configuration

 By default, email notifications notify the owner of the configuration (either a single user or the entire org).
-Slack notifications notify an entire org (via its configured Slack webhook).

-However, it is possible to create more advanced configurations, by using the following options in saved searches section of the user or org configuration:

-1.  `notify` (same as **Email notifications** checkbox), whether or not to notify the configuration owner (single user or entire org) via email.
-1.  `notifySlack` (same as **Slack notifications** checkbox), whether or not orgs that are notified will be notified via their configured Slack webhook.

 ---